RichardDev01/Adaptive-Systems-2021/README.md

 ```

 ## Run value based policy with the following command
-Run the following command from Adaptive-Systems-2021/
+Run the following command from `Adaptive-Systems-2021/` and press `any key` to go to the next state
 ```bash
 python modelbased_prediction/code_for_implementation/simulator.py 1
 ```